This article first appeared on VICE UK.

 One thing I notice about how your photographs represent the strike, is that real sense of place.
 You don't just go for the sensational stuff, you see the beauty in how this village rallied together.

-The miners strike is considered a moment of politicisation for a lot of working class women, was that something you noticed at the time?
+The miners strike is considered a moment of politicization for a lot of working class women, was that something you noticed at the time?

-The women were the backbone absolutely, and hugely politicised, which was really exciting for lots of them I think, because they could suddenly take centre stage.
-They were more politicised than the men in some ways.
+The women were the backbone absolutely, and hugely politicized, which was really exciting for lots of them I think, because they could suddenly take center stage.
+They were more politicized than the men in some ways.
 They were so resourceful, feeding hundreds and hundreds of people per day on contributions and very limited cooking facilities.

 I think one of the most poignant images is that shot of the vote to return to work.
 How did the atmosphere differ then from when you first arrived?

-In the wider context, what do you think the miners' strike came to symbolise, and how do you think it will be remembered in the future?
+In the wider context, what do you think the miners' strike came to symbolize, and how do you think it will be remembered in the future?

 Do you think it was the end of collectivism and of really large-scale political engagement from the working class?

 Yes, but also pride in manual labour and being working class people.
 It's going to be difficult to collectivize those who serve coffee and make pizza.
 But one of the clever things that Thatcher did in disempowering trade unions was to remove the infrastructure that enabled working people to become politicized and get into politics through their workplace.
 It's opened up a space for political wannabes and careerist jerks who have no sense of what might be happening in working class communities.
 People don't feel that it's possible to be involved in politics; they're not offered those avenues.